Voxelum/minecraft-launcher-core-node/README.md

     const updated = ForgeInstaller.getVersionList({ fallback: oldWebPageCache }); // this should be up-to-date
 ```

-## Treeshaking
+## Bundle & Treeshaking

+The module built with `ES5` module option by typescript.
+Please make sure your bundle system support esm import/export.

+Some bundler like webpack, rollup support treeshake by default.
+But the some modules have `export * as SomeNamespace from ...`, which affact the treeshaking.

-If you care about the package size and you want to treeshake your bundle.
+Like the installer module, if you care about the package size and you want to treeshake your bundle.

 You can import the certain module specificly: